 Did you know that 60.2 million U.S. households have dogs?
 And, 47.1 million households have cats.

-It’s no wonder that more renovations include purpose-built features to enhance pet’s comfort.
-Better still, the trend is incorporate pet-friendly elements without compromising style.
+It’s no wonder that more renovations include purpose-built features to enhance the pet’s comfort.
+Better still, the trend is to incorporate pet-friendly elements without compromising style.

 Some people choose to showcase features for Fido and Fluffy.
 Others prefer a more subtle aesthetic.
 Either way, pet-friendly home renovation has gone mainstream.
 Homeowners everywhere are now keeping their furry family members in mind when renovating and making home improvements.

 Whether you’re updating your entire home or just the kitchen or living room, here are 5 pet-friendly home renovation ideas to include in your plan.